AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 **Note:** Operations with non-tree data are described in the [Data Manipulation](Data_Manipulation) article.

-### Reading
+There are several methods allowing you to address data items, which is very often required when you manipulate data.

-To read data at the root level, use the following methods of {api:anychart.data.Tree class}anychart.data.Tree{api}:
+To address items at the root level, use the following methods of the {api:the anychart.data.Tree class}anychart.data.Tree{api} class:

 * {api:anychart.data.Tree#getChildAt}getChildAt(){api} – returns a root item with a given index
 * {api:anychart.data.Tree#getChildren}getChildren(){api} - returns an array containing all children of a root item with a given index